 Upon completion, the Port of Oakland will solidify its positions as the economic engine to drive Oakland’s economy forward for decades to come.

 The health and safety of our workers is our number one priority, and we emphasize health and safety in all aspects of our workplace.

 All workplace health and safety practices and procedures will be designed and implemented in partnership with the Union Labor using industry best practices.

 What is the relationship between CCIG and Terminal Logistics Strategies (“ITS”)?

-CCIG has entered into exclusive negotiating agreements with potential future operators of OBOT, the most recent of which is ITS.
-ITS currently has an exclusive option agreement to become the operator of OBOT and is exploring potential customers and operations as it considers whether to exercise the option.
+Insight Terminal Solutions, LLC has entered into a ground lease with the Oakland Bulk and Oversized Terminal, LLC.
+ITS has signed a 66-year lease to become the operator of the West Gateway location within the former Army Base.
 Beyond that contractual link, there is no legal relationship between CCIG and ITS.
 ITS is not a subsidiary or other part of CCIG.
 CCIG does not hire ITS employees.